gradle/gradle/design-docs/dependency-management-bug-fixes.md

 ### Implementation strategy

-* Change DefaultExternalResourceRepository to include leading '0's.
+* Change `DefaultExternalResourceRepository` to include leading '0's.
-* Change DefaultExternalResourceRepository to encode the SHA1 file's content using US-ASCII.
+* Change `DefaultExternalResourceRepository` to encode the SHA1 file's content using US-ASCII.

 <a href="crash-safe-file-store">
-# File stores handle process crash when adding file to store
+# File stores recover from process crash while adding file to store

 When Gradle crashes after writing to a `FileStore` implementation, it can leave a partially written file behind.
-Subsequent invocations of Gradle will use this partial file.
+Subsequent invocations of Gradle will attempt to use this partial file.

 See [GRADLE-2457](http://issues.gradle.org/browse/GRADLE-2457)